Avocado Oil Vs Olive Oil for Healthy Cooking

 Cold Pressed Avocado Oil Versus Olive Oil

 There’s a lot of reasons to recommend switching from olive oil to avocado oil.
 It has more monounsaturated fatty acids, high levels of the antioxidants like vitamins E and lutein, more than twice the beta-sitosterol of olive oil and a higher smoke point for cooking with.
-Finally and importantly, high quality avocado oil tastes great too with a rich, buttery avocado flavor.
+Finally and importantly, extra virgin avocado oil tastes great too with a rich, buttery avocado flavor.

 All in all, olive oil is still very good for you.
 It’s just that in many ways, the less well known avocado oil is even better than olive oil for healthy cooking.
 If you’d like to try it for yourself, the page on the best avocado oil brands has the best options I’ve found and use in my own kitchen.